 However, the result comparison possibly derives from another situation that the VPN you’re using isn’t a real VPN.
 If a fake VPN is used, the comparison won’t have any change.
 After all, not all VPNs are playing their roles in encrypting users’ data.

-Will a VPN Prevent Throttling?
+How does a VPN Stop Internet Throttling?

 A VPN, or Virtual Private Network, establishes an encrypted tunnel between users’ devices and the Internet, preventing ISP from throttling users’ Internet connection because the real traffic usage fails to be known by ISPs.